Pir (Sufism)

+Pirzada

-The title Peer Baba (from بابا) is common in the Indian subcontinent used as a salutation to Sufi masters or similarly honored persons.
+The title Pirzada or Peerzada (from بابا) is common in the Indian subcontinent used as a salutation to Sufi masters or similarly honored persons.
 After their death, people visit their tombs or mausolea, referred to as dargah or maqbara.
+The people having this title are also called Shah.
+The title is most used by Pirs of Sindh.
+The title is common in Iran, India and Afghanistan.